-I write comprehensive essays about my experiences managing my anxiety while rebuilding my online brand.
+I write comprehensive essays about my experiences managing my anxiety.
 I don’t hold back: I examine my own failings and share how I would change things now.

 Living With Anxiety